Skip to main content

 Create change.
 Build your skills.
 Earn a scholarship.

-Are you a social work major who is passionate about a community, population, or cause?
-Do you see a need and want to do something about it?
-The Advocacy Scholars Program through the School of Social Work offers BASW and MSW students the opportunity to deepen their advocacy skills through a hands-on, student-led project, and earn up to a $2,000 scholarship in the process.
+Are you a social work major who is passionate about a community, population or cause?
+The Advocacy Scholars Program gives BASW and MSW students the opportunity to deepen their advocacy skills through a hands-on, student-led project and earn up to a $2,000 scholarship.

-Each year, we invite students to submit proposals for an advocacy project to be completed during the academic year (Sept-March).
-Selected scholars will join a cohort of changemakers, receive mentorship throughout the year, and present their work in March at the annual Advocacy Scholars Event.
+Selected scholars join a cohort of changemakers, receive mentorship throughout the academic year and present their work at the annual Advocacy Scholars Event in March.

-• Those looking to build tangible advocacy skills
+• Students looking to build tangible advocacy skills

 • Students who want to make a real impact in a short amount of time